Thenvanathi/dev-tinder/homework.md

 - What are dependencies
 - What is the use of "-g" while npm install
 - Difference between caret and tilde ( ^ vs ~ )

+EP-4
+- initialize git
+- gitignore
+- Create a remote repo on github
+- Push all code to remote origin
+- Play with routes and route extensions ex: /hello, / , /hello/2, /xyz
+- Order of the routes matter a lot
+- Install Postman app and make a workspace/collection > test API call
+- Write logic to handle GET, POST, PATCH, DELETE API Calls and test them on postman